neetfreek/scrappy/README.md

 ## TODO

-The following list contains features or developments I would like to implement soon (tm):
+The following list contains features or developments I would like to implement at some point in time:

 - User-facing features:
   - Add web site-wide functionality similar the web page functionality mentioned above
 - Internal developments:
   - Implement bluemonday sanitation for all input
-  - Imlement robotstxt to get information from robotstxt files, for e.g. determining and setting appropriate crawl delays - a big blocker for automating scraping
+  - Implement robotstxt to get information from robotstxt files, for e.g. determining and setting appropriate crawl delays - a big blocker for automating scraping

 ## Building